Skip to main content

 🌍 For the Planet:

-• Carbon sequestration through organic practices
+• Carbon sequestration through organic practices helps mitigate climate change.

 ⚖️ Challenges & Future Opportunities